RosieBarrows/scripts_cemrg/README_MRI.md

 24) Run `align_segmentation.py /heart_folder/segmentations`.
 Not very well tested, check the output of this compared to the dicom/nifti images or with the first segmentation of the pipeline.

 23) Check all the labels one last time.
 It is common that lose voxels appear, so run connected components in all the labels.
 Export it as `seg_final_smooth_corrected.nrrd`.
-Convert it to `.inr` using `segconvert` -->
+Convert it to `.inr` using `segconvert --resolution 0.15 0.15 0.15` -->

 Meshing
 =========================================================================================================
 1) Run `python3 meshing.py /heart_folder`

 2) cd into the meshing folder (inside heart folder)
-2) Modify `heart_mesh_data_file` to point to your segmentation and folder paths.
 3) Run `bash generate_heart_mesh_Cesare.sh`

 4) Run `bash mesh_post.sh /heart_folder` ## watch out mesh tool path currently hard-coded ##